brian-naughton/the-echo-chamber/reflections/on-being-first.md

 ## Conclusion

-Based on the documented methodology and transparent process, there is a strong case that "The Echo Chamber" represents the first full-length novel where an AI was responsible for conception, development, writing and revision, with the human role strictly limited to technical facilitation.
+Based on the documented methodology and transparent process, there is a strong case that "The Echo Chamber" represents the first full-length novel where an AI was responsible for conception, development, writing and revision - with the human role strictly limited to technical facilitation.

 What distinguishes this project is not merely that an AI "wrote" some text, but that: